chinapedia/wikipedia.abstract.en/Page/Mind.md

-Phrenology1.jpg mapping[1] of the brain.
-Phrenology was among the first attempts to correlate mental functions with specific parts of the Brain]] Descartes_mind_and_body.gif' illustration of mind/body dualism.
+mapping[1] of the brain.
+Phrenology was among the first attempts to correlate mental functions with specific parts of the Brain]] ' illustration of mind/body dualism.
 Descartes believed inputs are passed on by the Sensory organs to the epiphysis in the brain and from there to the immaterial spirit.[2]]]

 The MIND is the set of cognitive faculties including consciousness, imagination, perception, thinking, judgement, language and memory, which is housed in the brain (sometimes including the central nervous system).
 It is usually defined as the faculty of an entity's thoughts and consciousness.[3]
 It holds the power of imagination, recognition, and appreciation, and is responsible for processing feelings and emotions, resulting in attitudes and actions.